IDoCodingStuffs/python-doodles/freeform-log.md

 I don't know why, but val loss is absurdly unstable with this.

 And as of epoch 20, not great performance.
 Time to retry ViT

+## 6/30
+### 10 AM
+ViT per image seems to be overfitting after epoch 10.
+Interestingly, that translates to losing recall in L1/L2 and L5/S1.

+Turns out the oversampling is not good enough for those two.
+Even at a rate of 20:1.